JohnStrunk/wahoo-results/docs/configuration.rst

     than this threshold (in seconds), the scoreboard will display "--:--.--" instead of the calculated final time.

-The "Minimum times" and "Time threshold" settings are designed to prevent potentially unreliable or incorrect times from being shown to spectators.
+The :guilabel:`Minimum times` and :guilabel:`Time threshold` settings are designed to prevent potentially unreliable or incorrect times from being shown to spectators.

 .. _config_dir_tab: